 - Shoes should be professional but still stylish for women of your age.
 Avoid sandals.

 - Use natural looking makeup and nail colors.
-Avoid perfume that might cause negative reactions.
+Avoid perfume, body sprays, or hair products that might cause negative reactions.

 - Select a matching suit in blue, gray or black.
-Shirts should be either white or blue with a contrasting tie.
-Avoid all blue or all black outfits.
-They are not appropriate in business.
+Shirts should be white or a light color with a contrasting tie.

 - If your organization doesn't require a suit, a navy blazer and gray pants are good.

 - Choose lace up shoes with dark socks that are calf length.
-Avoid loafers and white socks.
-Anything with white socks.
+Avoid loafers and any shoe with white socks.